Close

 I started compiling the table at the top of the log and the laser that stood out the most was the A40630:

 This is the smallest laser in multiple different metrics.
-It's the smallest cost, smallest size, smallest power envelop and a dot size of 0.04*0.04mm, merely 5 microns a side larger than a pixel on one of the 6.X-inch 4K displays, yet still has a power density exceeding the VF20.
-The thing is that this doesn't agree with the wiki page, which states a focus of 0.13*0.13mm which is muuuch larger.
+It's the smallest cost, smallest footprint and a dot size of 0.04*0.04mm, merely 5 microns a side larger than a pixel on one of the 6.X-inch 4K displays, yet still has a power density exceeding the VF20.
+The only concern is that this doesn't agree with the wiki page, which states a focus of 0.13*0.13mm which is muuuch larger.
 It's literally the only one that's been tested in the wiki:

 Additionally, there's a forum thread from 2023 where one user said: